byamashiro/Research_Projects/README.md

 3 - Neutron Monitor Counts (Requires Internet Connection)
 4 - ACE/Wind Solar Wind Speed
 5 - GOES-13/15 Xray Flux
+6 - STEREO-A Proton Flux
+7 - STEREO-B Proton Flux
 \========================================
-Enter Dataset Option then "done" or "all": 1
-Enter Dataset Option then "done" or "all": 2
-Enter Dataset Option then "done" or "all": 4
-Enter Dataset Option then "done" or "all": 5
-Enter Dataset Option then "done" or "all": done
+Enter Dataset Option then "done" or "all": all
 Enter a start date (yyyymmdd): 20120307
 Enter a end date (yyyymmdd): 20120307
-Enter a start hour or "full": 00
+Enter a start hour or "full": full
-Enter a end hour: 23
 Specify which GOES Satellite for Proton Flux (13 or 15): 13

 \========================================